A new perspective on renormalization: the scattering transformation: Calculation of effective action

 \section{Calculation of effective action}

-We now move onto the evaluation of the effective renormalized action given $S_0[f(x)]$.
-We need to first define what we mean by an effective action.\citep{raymond.90} Given a generating function, $Z[J]$, we can define an effective action via the Legendre transformation
+Now move onto the evaluation of the effective renormalized action given $S_0[f(x)]$.
+One needs to first define what is meant by an effective action.\citep{raymond.90} Given a generating function, $Z[J]$, the effective action is defined via the Legendre transformation

 where

 and